-Exotic Pet Care – Basic Guidelines
+Exotic Pet Care Guidelines

 We believe that education is a vital part of preventative medicine.
 That’s why we encourage everyone to establish a strong relationship with their veterinarian.
-Our clients know our commitment to educating pet owners is sincere – and our future clients will discover that at their first visit!
+Our clients know our commitment to educating pet owners is sincere – and our future clients will discover that on their first visit!

 GENERAL GUIDELINES